 This spot has been added by

-Swimming with manta rays is the top activity in Maupiti Island.
-Rays are gathering in numbers in the lagoon, around a “cleaning station” where they get cleaned by small fish.
+Swimming with manta rays is one of the top activities on Maupiti Island.
+These majestic fish gather in large numbers in the lagoon around a “cleaning station” where they get cleaned by small fish.
 A not-to-be-missed boat tour if you are visiting the island!

 You will get in the water from your boat.
 Follow your guide’s instructions.